 “Take me to these London men.”
-The force of the thought flung the hapless soldier forward until he hit a tree.
-He crumpled and then was animated by the force of Robert’s will, amplified by the Ring.
+The force of John’s thought flung the hapless soldier forward until he hit a tree.
+He crumpled and then was animated by the force of John’s will.

 His megalomania fed on his anger and he grew more powerful still.

 When no answer was forthcoming Robert probed the man’s mind and learned where the reluctant soldiers were.
 They were around the corner from the south-east gate, in the protection of a copse of trees.